 All in all, I’ve been really happy with the performance of the Greenis blender that I’ve tested (8880 model).
 It totally exceeded my expectations when making nut butters and did a great job when making almond milk.
 I am really amazed at how fast and how well it will blend something although you should keep in mind that it can get quite loud when reaching the top speed of 15.
 But on the lowest settings (speed less than 10), I found this blender reasonably quiet.

-When blending harder ingredients on high speeds, the blender will nudge a little bit so you should keep an eye on it to make sure you don’t knock it off the counter by accident.
-But on lower speeds, it handles harder/tougher ingredients quite well.
+When blending harder ingredients at high speeds, the blender will nudge a little bit so you should keep an eye on it to make sure you don’t knock it off the counter by accident.
+But at lower speeds, it handles harder/tougher ingredients quite well.
 However, it always helps to add a bit of oil or liquid to make blending easier.

 I am yet to experiment with other recipes (hot soups, smoothies, etc.) and also, I haven’t tried all the functions and programs yet.
 There is so much more I can do with this blender and I know I definitely haven’t used it to its full potential.
 My initial experience though is certainly positive (apart from a few downsides I’ve already mentioned) and if you are interested in buying a high power blender that is a much cheaper alternative to Vitamix, Greenis blender is definitely worth considering.